-Here’s an alternative.
-It takes you through the whole Bible just once in a year.
+Here’s an alternative: “The Three Track Method.”
+It will take you through the whole Bible just once in a year.

-Proverbs: Don’t include Proverbs in the OT reading track or the NT reading track.
-Instead, pick a month with thirty-one days and during that month read a chapter from Proverbs every night, on top of your Bible reading earlier in the day.
+Pick a month with thirty-one days and during that month read a chapter from Proverbs every night, in addition to your Track One and Track Two reading earlier in the day.

-You’ll finish the NT-Psalms track with a week to spare, allowing you to increase your daily OT reading so that you finish the whole Bible by Day 365.
-You may find you get such a lot out of the experience that you begin again the following day.
-One final tip: Psalm 119 is very long so give yourself extra days to read it by reading a couple of psalms a day in the week leading up to it.
+You’ll finish Track Two with a week to spare, allowing you to increase your daily Track One reading so that you finish the whole Bible by Day 365.
+You may find you enjoy the experience so much that you do it again the following year!
+One helpful tip: Psalm 119 is very long so give yourself extra days to read it by reading a couple of psalms a day in the week leading up to it.

 OPTIONAL: the order of the OT